apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 ```

-Setting this to true is currently an experimental feature.
+Setting this to `true` is currently an experimental feature.
 When true, the
 S3A client will avoid round-trips to S3 when getting directory listings, if
-there is a fully-cached version of the directory stored in the MetadataStore.
+there is a fully-cached version of the directory stored in the Metadata Store.

 Note that if this is set to true, it may exacerbate or persist existing race
 conditions around multiple concurrent modifications and listings of a given
 directory tree.

+In particular: **If the Metadata Store is declared as authoritative,
+all interactions with the S3 bucket(s) must be through S3A clients sharing
+the same Metadata Store**

-### 3. Configure the MetadataStore.
+### 3. Configure the Metadata Store.

 Here are the `DynamoDBMetadataStore` settings.
-Other MetadataStore
+Other Metadata Store
 implementations will have their own configuration parameters.

+### 4. Name Your Table

 First, choose the name of the table you wish to use for the S3Guard metadata
 storage in your DynamoDB instance.
-If you leave the default blank value, a
+If you leave it unset/empty, a
 separate table will be created for each S3 bucket you access, and that
 bucket's name will be used for the name of the DynamoDB table.
-Here we
-choose our own table name:
+For example,
+this sets the table name to `my-ddb-table-name`

 ```xml
 <property>